mohammadMghi/auth-laravel/README.md

 # register-login
-a simple register login project
+a simple register login project  , you can add this auth to your project and extend your code ! i hope enjoy it ...